franck-chester/franck-chester.github.io/_posts/2021-11-10-Terraform CDK part 2.md

 });
 ```

-NB: when using one resource's attribute to set another's, we often hit this error `Type 'string | undefined' is not assignable to type 'string'.`.
+NB: when using one resource's attribute to set another's, we often hit this error `Type 'string | undefined' is not assignable to type 'string'`.
 To work around this, we simply use the typescript [non-null assertion operator (!)](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html#non-null-assertion-operator).

 ### Creating a Lambda function sourced from a S3 Bucket